SEAL-Self-Assessment-and-Learning/algo-learn/README.md

 ### Run format

-To format the code according to the project’s settings, run:
+To format the code according to the project's settings, run:

 ```bash
 bun run format